 And on site after site, I saw guests on the left call not only for the cancellation of the 4th of July, but the cancellation of our founding fathers and the American flag.

-It's more or less just another attempt to drive attention, and book sales, and Alex is playing into that perfectly.
+It's more or less just another attempt to drive attention.

 You know, when he was at the Huffington Post, he asked a question that he would himself answer later, which is, why does Washington ignore climate change?

-And then he starts to work for Fox News, and he realized it was a shit ton of money!
+And then he starts to work for Fox News and he realized it was a shit ton of money.

-I read some of his books.
+I've read some of his books.

-That America is oppressed by more tyranny now than the year it was founded because of the left's stranglehold on inflation, education, and science centers.
+In a Fox and Friends interview Saturday, McKinnon warned that radical Campos Duffy that the American true history is no longer being taught in schools, that America is oppressed by more tyranny now than the year it was founded because of the left's stranglehold on inflation, education, and science centers.

 They're not the rebels.